 View some of the city’s most iconic sights while listening to engaging stories about the city’s history from the boat’s captain.

 Not sure what your teens need on vacation?
-Read our guide on all the best travel essentials for teens
+Read our guide on all the best travel essentials for teens.

-San Francisco hop-on hop-off bus
+San Francisco hop-on, hop-off bus

-The Hop on hop off bus tour allows you to explore San Francisco’s most iconic attractions in a comfortable and hassle-free way.
-Your double-decker coach will inform you with live commentary on passing highlights and city history.
+The Hop on hop off bus tour allows you to explore San Francisco’s most iconic attractions comfortably and hassle-free.

-There are 24 different stops, including Chinatown, Fisherman’s Wharf, Ghirardelli Square, Haight-Ashbury and North Beach.
-Much more than just a bus tour there are options for a cruise across the Golden Gate Bridge to Sausalito and trips to Alcatraz.
-Choose from several 1- or 2-day pass options.
+Much more than just a bus tour, there are options for a cruise across the Golden Gate Bridge to Sausalito and trips to Alcatraz.
+Choose from several 1-day or 2-day pass options.

 Madame Tussauds Wax Museum San Francisco